 - Define and continue to refine what academic excellence means for Mountain Song Community School.

 - Publicize and hold a public SAC meeting to discuss strategies to include in the Unified Improvement Plan.

-- Work with the ELT and incorporate public input to set annual academic achievement goals to be presented to and approved by the full Board.
-Submit recommendations to the Board and ELT concerning preparation of the school Unified Improvement Plan prior to the plan being written.
+- Work with the Executive Director and incorporate public input to set annual academic achievement goals to be presented to and approved by the full Board.
+Submit recommendations to the Board and Executive Director concerning preparation of the school Unified Improvement Plan prior to the plan being written.

 - Publicize a public hearing to review a written school Unified Improvement Plan.